Gift acceptance policy

 Administrative issues

-Lyric shall not act as an executor for a donor's estate nor shall it act as a trustee for any donor's trust.
-Lyric shall not appraise the value of in-kind contributions; appraisals must be prepared by an independent appraiser.
+Lyric shall not act as an executor for a donor’s estate nor shall it act as a trustee for any donor’s trust.

 Gifts of significant risk